ghostb0x/GTM_UTM_cookies_first_last_concat/README.md

 If these laws apply to your website and visitors, you'll also likely need to declare the names and descriptions of all cookies you'll be creating in your cookie consent manager tool.

-There are many guides online for how to configure GTM to do first after consent is granted, and the specifics will largely depend upon if you have a cookie consent management vendor already and who that is.
+There are many guides online for how to configure GTM triggers to fire only after consent is granted, and the specifics will largely depend upon if you have a cookie consent management vendor already and who that is.
 I won't go any deeper into configuring triggers for privacy here, but please be mindful of this when you set this system up.

 **********